Macular Degeneration: Causes, Diagnosis, Types and Treatment

 How often should I have an eye exam if I have macular degeneration?

-Most people with macular degeneration should have a comprehensive eye exam at least once a year.
-Your eye doctor may recommend more frequent visits depending on the stage of the disease.
+Most people with macular degeneration need a full eye exam at least once a year.
+Your eye doctor might want to see you more often if your condition is more serious.

 Does macular degeneration affect both eyes?

-Macular degeneration often affects both eyes, but one eye may be more severely affected than the other, especially in the early stages.
+Macular degeneration often happens in both eyes.
+One eye can be worse than the other, especially at first.

 What Is Astigmatism?